edgexfoundry-holding/device-opcua-c/README.md

 The files located in the `example-config` directory can be used to create a device service which will connect to a remote simulation server.

+For this example we will be making use of the `String` node.
+On your running simulation server, locate the `Objects/StaticData/StaticVariables/String` node within the Address Space and ensure that the nodeId matches the `StringStatic` deviceResource present in the `example-config/ProSysSimulator.yaml` file, updating the file appropriately if it does not.

-The example device service configuration and profile files should first be copied into the `res` directory.
+The example device service configuration and profile files should be copied into the `res` directory.

 ```